-Calvin’s first opera, La Cantatrice Chauve (The Bald Soprano, 2009) was commissioned by and developed at the Royal Opera House, Covent Garden.
-Encouraged by the American writer Susan Sontag in the mid-90's, Calvin has adapted Eugène Ionesco’s absurdist play to a comic opera.
-La Cantatrice Chauve was premiered at the Théâtre de l’Athénée in Paris in 2009 and was critically acclaimed.
-The DVD recording of The Bald Soprano received the Orphée d’Or (Golden Orpheus) award at the Opéra de Bastille in May 2010.
+Calvin’s first opera, La Cantatrice Chauve (The Bald Soprano, 2009) was commissioned by and developed through the Royal Opera House, Covent Garden.
+Encouraged by the American writer Susan Sontag in the mid-1990s, Calvin has adapted Eugène Ionesco’s absurdist play as a comic opera.
+La Cantatrice Chauve premiered at the Théâtre de l’Athénée-Louis Jouvet in Paris in 2009 was critically acclaimed and received the Orphée d’Or (Golden Orpheus) award in May 2010.

 Based on Dante’s original text, a second opera, La Divina Commedia (The Divine Comedy, 2009-11) was commissioned by the Ensemble Hope and Quartet Epsilon for the Grand Théâtre de Limoges.
 La Divina Commedia received the Beaumarchais Foundation award in 2011.

 The domain of symphonic music is enriched by Calvin’s Klezmer Concerto for Clarinet and Orchestra, Kadosh (2009).
 Kadosh was commissioned and premiered by the New-York clarinettist David Krakauer at the Théâtre des Champs-Élysées in Paris with l’Orchestre Lamoureux.
 In 2013, he completed and premiered his Danses Concertantes commissioned by l’Orchestre d’Harmonie de Levallois.